-Report: WeWork cofounder Adam Neumann may have to unload property to pay off a giant loan – TechCrunch
+Report: WeWork co-founder Adam Neumann may have to unload property to pay off a giant loan – TechCrunch

 Per earlier reports, Neumann has plenty to offload if it comes to it, having acquired numerous residential and commercial properties over the years.

-Among his reported investments is a $10.5 million Greenwich Village townhouse; a farm in Westchester, New York; a home in the Hamptons where he reportedly weathered the storm with his family ahead of resigning as CEO last week; and a $21 million, 13,000-square-foot house in the Bay Area with a guitar-shaped room.
+Among his reported investments is a $10.5 million Greenwich Village townhouse; a farm in Westchester, New York; a home in the Hamptons, where he reportedly weathered the storm with his family ahead of resigning as CEO last week; and a $21 million, 13,000-square-foot house in the Bay Area with a guitar-shaped room.

-According to an earlier WSJ report, Neumann has also bought several properties through investor groups that he had leased back, in some cases, to WeWork.
+According to an earlier WSJ report, Neumann also bought several commercial properties through investor groups that he leased back, in some cases, to WeWork.

-WeWork, and Neumann, have both enjoyed a close relationship with JPMorgan in recent years.
-As recently reported in the NYTimes, JPMorgan “lent Mr. Neumann money personally (with his inflated shares as collateral), provided equity and debt for the company, served as a corporate adviser for the I.P.O. and secured nearly $6 billion in financing as part of the now scotched offering.”
+WeWork and Neumann have both enjoyed a close relationship with JPMorgan in recent years.
+As recently reported in The New York Times, JPMorgan “lent Mr. Neumann money personally (with his inflated shares as collateral), provided equity and debt for the company, served as a corporate adviser for the I.P.O. and secured nearly $6 billion in financing as part of the now scotched offering.”